Namche Bazaar – Discover the Gateway to the Himalayas

 The view of the Himalayas from the Khumjung village in Nepal is likely to be breathtaking.
 The town is in the heart of the Solu-Khumbu region, home to some of the tallest peaks in the world, including Mount Everest.

-From the village, you can see snow-capped mountains, including Ama Dablam, Lhotse, and Thamserku, surrounded by lush forests and terraced fields.
-The view is stunning at sunrise and sunset when the mountains are illuminated by the golden light of the rising sun.
+You can see snow-capped mountains from the village, including Ama Dablam, Lhotse, and Thamserku, surrounded by lush forests and terraced fields.
+The view is stunning at sunrise and sunset, when the mountains are illuminated by the golden light of the rising sun.

 Everest View From Khumjung